 HCSMP Recommendation 3.6: Ensure collaboration between San Francisco's existing health and social services networks and the community to maximize service effectiveness and cost-effectiveness.

-Critical Need HCSMP Guideline Guideline 3.6.1: Support collaborations between medical service providers and existing community-based organizations with expertise in serving San Francisco's diverse populations.
-Guideline 3.6.2: Support inter-health system collaboration (e.g., via provider consultation hotlines, systems support for electronic health records adoption and implementation) that offers potential for improving care access, the patient experience, and health outcomes, and leverage the expertise of San Francisco's diverse providers.
-Guideline 3.6.3: Support partnerships between medical service providers and entities not specifically focused on health or social services (e.g., schools, private business, faith community, etc.) to leverage expertise and resources and expand access to health services and promote wellness.
-Guideline 3.6.4: Support collaboration between San Francisco providers and the United Way to ensure that the 2-1-1 system reflects information on all clinics and services.
-Guideline 3.6.5: Showcase collaboration outcomes to illustrate the potential impact of community partnerships.
+Critical Need HCSMP Guideline Guideline 3.6.1 : Support collaborations between medical service providers and existing community-based organizations with expertise in serving San Francisco's diverse populations.
+Guideline 3.6.2 : Support inter-health system collaboration (e.g., via provider consultation hotlines, systems support for electronic health records adoption and implementation) that offers potential for improving care access, the patient experience, and health outcomes, and leverage the expertise of San Francisco's diverse providers.
+Guideline 3.6.3 : Support partnerships between medical service providers and entities not specifically focused on health or social services (e.g., schools, private business, faith community, etc.) to leverage expertise and resources and expand access to health services and promote wellness.
+Guideline 3.6.4 : Support collaboration between San Francisco providers and the United Way to ensure that the 2-1-1 system reflects information on all clinics and services.
+Guideline 3.6.5 : Showcase collaboration outcomes to illustrate the potential impact of community partnerships.

-systems tha HCSMP Recommendation 3.7: Facilitate sustainable health information technology systems that are interoperable, consumer-friendly, and that increase access to high-quality health care and wellness services.
-Critical Need HCSMP Guideline Guideline 3.7.1: Promote health care provider participation in HealthShare Bay Area, a health information exchange that will provide a secure, controlled, and interoperable method for exchanging and aggregating patient health information.
+Critical and wellness services.
+Need HCSMP Guideline Guideline 3.7.1: Promote health care provider participation in HealthShare Bay Area, a health information exchange that will provide a secure, controlled, and interoperable method for exchanging and aggregating patient health information.
 Guideline 3.7.2: Support technology-based solutions that expand access to health services, such as telehealth (e.g., video medical interpretation, remote health monitoring, etc.) and coverage of such by health insurance.
 Such technology must be provided in a culturally and linguistically competent way, tailored to the needs of the target population, and accessible to San Francisco's vulnerable populations.
-Guideline 3.7.3: Integrate support service information (e.g., receipt and source of case management services) in electronic health records to paint a more complete picture of each patient's health.
+Guideline 3.7.3 : Integrate support service information (e.g., receipt and source of case management services) in electronic health records to paint a more complete picture of each patient's health.

 fforts.
-Critical Need HCSMP Guideline Guideline 3.8.1: Improve collection, coordination of collection, availability, and understandability of data on San Francisco's existing health care resources (e.g., the physical location of health care providers by type and population served).
-Guideline 3.8.2: Gather and disseminate more data about the connection between safety and public health.
-Guideline 3.8.3: Disseminate relevant health status data to health care providers so they can better affect key indicators of population health through their institutional and clinical decisions.
+Critical Need HCSMP Guideline Guideline 3.8.1 : Improve collection, coordination of collection, availability, and understandability of data on San Francisco's existing health care resources (e.g., the physical location of health care providers by type and population served).
+Guideline 3.8.2 : Gather and disseminate more data about the connection between safety and public health.
+Guideline 3.8.3 : Disseminate relevant health status data to health care providers so they can better affect key indicators of population health through their institutional and clinical decisions.

-ommendation 3.9: Promote the development of cost-effective health care less that address patient needs.
-Critical Need HCSMP Guideline Guideline 3.9.1 : Use nurse practitioners and physician assistants to the full extent of their training.
-Guideline 3.9.2: Increase flexibility between primary care and specialty care (e.g., specialty mental health) provider roles.
+Critical Need HCSMP Guideline Guideline 3.9.1: Use nurse practitioners and physician assistants to the full extent - of their training.
+Guideline 3.9.2 : Increase flexibility between primary care and specialty care (e.g., specialty mental health) provider roles.
 Such flexibility might include but not be limited to: (i.)
 Allowing specialists with a history of treating patients with certain conditions to serve as those patients' primary care provider; (ii.)
 Better equipping primary care providers to manage chronic conditions to maximize the appropriate use of specialists; and/or (iii.)
 Creating a health care delivery framework that allows for a shared scope of responsibilities between primary care providers and specialists that best supports the patient care experience.
-Guideline 3.9.3: Advance the patient-centered medical home model for all San Franciscans.
+Guideline 3.9.3 : Advance the patient-centered medical home model for all San Franciscans.